Michael Weinfeld, PhD

 Characterization of polynucleotide kinase and other DNA repair enzymes that act at strand break termini

 Several years ago we cloned human polynucleotide kinase/phosphatase (PNKP), an enzyme that has the ability to phosphorylate 5'-hydroxyl termini and dephosphorylate 3'-phosphate termini, thus rendering the DNA termini suitable for the subsequent action of DNA polymerases and/or DNA ligases.
 With colleagues in the UK, US, France and Canada, we have shown that the protein is involved in several DNA repair pathways including base-excision repair, single-strand break repair and the nonhomologous end joining double-strand break repair pathway.
 Stable RNAi-mediated down-regulation of PNKP in human cells increases their sensitivity to ionizing radiation and camptothecin, a topoisomerase I inhibitor, and leads to a significant elevation in their spontaneous mutation frequency.
-In collaboration with Dr. Dallan Young (University of Calgary), we similarly observed that a PNK knockout mutant of S. pombe is hypersensitive to both agents.
+In collaboration with Dallan Young (University of Calgary), we similarly observed that a PNK knockout mutant of S. pombe is hypersensitive to both agents.

 Together with Drs.
 Mark Glover (University of Alberta) and Susan Lees-Miller (University of Calgary), we have initiated a detailed biophysical examination of the protein and its interaction with DNA and other DNA repair enzymes, such as XRCC1 and XRCC4.
-We are also collaborating with Dr. Frank Jirik (University of Calgary) to generate transgenic mice to define the physiological function(s) of PNK, and to dissect the importance of kinase and phosphatase activities.
-Recently, in collaboration with Dr. Dennis Hall (University of Alberta), we have identified a small molecule inhibitor of the phosphatase activity of PNKP and shown that it sensitizes cells to ionizing radiation and camptothecin.
-In collaboration with Dr. Edan Foley (university of Alberta) we have identified synthetic lethal partners of PNKP including SHP-1 and PTEN.
+We are also collaborating with Frank Jirik (University of Calgary) to generate transgenic mice to define the physiological function(s) of and to dissect the importance of kinase and phosphatase activities.
+Recently, in collaboration with Dennis Hall (University of Alberta), we have identified a small molecule inhibitor of the phosphatase activity of PNKP and shown that it sensitizes cells to ionizing radiation and camptothecin.
+In collaboration with Edan Foley ( of we have identified synthetic lethal partners of PNKP including SHP-1 and PTEN.

 Investigation of the carcinogenic properties of arsenic

 Arsenic is a major environmental carcinogen, but it has been shown to be very difficult to induce tumours in laboratory animals with arsenic.
 This has led to the hypothesis that arsenic is a co-carcinogen that enhances the carcinogenicity of other agents.
-In collaboration with Dr. X. Chris Le (University of Alberta), we are examining the influence of arsenic on the formation and repair of DNA adducts generated by the carcinogenic polycyclic aromatic hydrocarbon benzo[a]pyrene and its metabolites.
+In collaboration with X. Chris Le (University of Alberta), we are examining the influence of arsenic on the formation and repair of DNA adducts generated by the carcinogenic polycyclic aromatic hydrocarbon benzo[a]pyrene and its metabolites.

-DNA repair in tumour initiating cells
+DNA repair in initiating cells

 Recent evidence has led to the proposal that normal stem cells may be the key cells in a tissue or organ that undergo mutation and transformation giving rise to “cancer stem cells”.
 Because normal adult stem cells are slowly dividing, long-lived cells and the precursors to differentiated cells, DNA repair and mutation avoidance in these cells should be critical.
-The cancer stem cells, however, having undergone mutation, may have dysregulated DNA repair activity in one or more repair pathways, and/or reduced potential to undergo apoptosis or senescence.
-How normal and cancer stem cells deal with DNA damage and its consequences is therefore a fundamental question related to cancer etiology and therapy.
+The cancer stem cells, however, undergone mutation, may have dysregulated DNA repair activity in one or more repair pathways, and/or reduced potential to undergo apoptosis or senescence.
+How normal and cancer stem cells deal with DNA damage and its consequences a fundamental question related to cancer and therapy.
 We are currently examining the DNA repair profile of breast cancer stem cells.

 Analysis of low-dose radiation hypersensitivity